Zayd-alie/networking-labs/README.md

 - Each lab explains *why* configurations exist, not just the commands

 ## Topics covered
+- Basic LAN design and IP addressing
-- Switching fundamentals (VLANs, trunking, DTP)
+- Switching fundamentals (MAC learning, VLANs, trunking)
-- Spanning Tree Protocol (STP, RSTP, Cisco variants)
+- Spanning Tree Protocol (STP, RSTP)
 - EtherChannel
 - Routing fundamentals (static routing, inter-VLAN routing)
 - Basic troubleshooting scenarios

 ## Structure
-Labs are organised by topic and certification area: networking-labs/
+Each lab lives in its **own folder** and is fully self-contained.

+networking-labs/
-├── ccna/
+├── lab-01-basic-webserver/
-│   ├── vlan-basics/
+│ ├── README.md
-│   ├── trunking-dtp/
+│ └── *.pkt
-│   ├── spanning-tree/
+├── lab-02-how-switches-work/
-│   ├── etherchannel/
+│ ├── README.md
-│   └── routing-basics/
+│ └── *.pkt
+└── README.md

+Each lab folder contains:
-Each folder contains a README explaining the lab, the topology, and the reasoning behind each step.
+- A `README.md` explaining the goal, topology, and concepts
+- A Cisco Packet Tracer (`.pkt`) file with the lab topology

+## How to use this repository
+1. Open a lab folder (e.g. `lab-01-basic-webserver`)
+2. Read the `README.md` to understand the goal and concepts
+3. Open the `.pkt` file in Cisco Packet Tracer
+4. Explore the topology and test connectivity